w3f/polkadot-wiki/docs/learn/learn-governance.md

 proposals and a queue for publicly submitted proposals.
 The referendum to be voted upon alternates between the top proposal in the two queues.

 The "top" proposal is determined by the amount of stake bonded behind it.
-If the given queue whose turn it is to create a referendum that has no proposals (is empty), and proposals are waiting in the other queue, the top proposal in the other queue will become a referendum.
+If the the current queue selection attempts to create a referendum with no proposals (it is empty) and proposals are waiting in the other queue, the top proposal in the other queue will become a referendum.

 Multiple referenda cannot be voted upon in the same period, excluding emergency referenda.
-An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time that multiple referenda will be able to be voted on at once.
+An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time that multiple referenda will be able to be voted on simultaneously.

 #### Voting on a referendum

-To vote, a voter generally must lock their tokens up for at least the enactment delay period beyond the end of the referendum.
-This is in order to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.
+To vote, a voter generally must lock-up their tokens for at least the enactment delay period plus some additional time beyond the end of the referendum.
+The additional time at the end of the cycle helps ensure the voter has some minimal economic buy-in to the result and to dissuade vote selling.

 It is possible to vote without locking at all, but your vote is worth a small fraction of a normal vote, given your stake.
 At the same time, holding only a small amount of tokens does not mean that